GoogleCloudPlatform/apigee-samples/authorize-idp-access-tokens/docs/cloudshell-tutorial.md

 ./deploy-authorize-idp-access-tokens.sh
 ```

-This script creates a Shared Flow, an API Proxy, an API product, a sample App developer, an App, and environemnt properties.
+This script creates a Shared Flow, an API Proxy, an API product, a sample App developer, an App, and environment properties.
 The script also imports client application credentials obtained from an identity provider.

 ### Test the APIs